nullmastermind/inkscape-for-trace/CONTRIBUTING.md

 This is the best set of instructions for setting up your build directory...

-You should install ninga and ccache for the fastest build:
+You should install ninja and ccache for the fastest build:

 ```bash
 sudo apt-get install ninja-build ccache